scslab/lio-tutorial/day2slides/day2.md

       forkLIO $ do
         taint $ "bob" %% True
-        logP bobPriv "I'll wait for a message from Alice" secret <- takeLMVar passwordVar
+        logP bobPriv "I'll wait for a message from Alice" secret <- takeLMVarP bobPriv secretVar
-        logP bobPriv password -- This will fail!
+        logP bobPriv secret -- This will fail!
     ~~~~

 # Miscellany